IsabellaGM/isabellagm.github.io/index.md

 ## this is a spiral studios website!

 ### _What we do_
-We create cotton t-shirts hand made.
-The t-shirts are clean iorned and are in good condition.
-We can costomize the t-shirts in as follows.
+We create hand made cotton t-shirts.
+The t-shirts are clean, iorned and are in good condition.
+You can costomize the t-shirts in as follows.

 ### Requirements: